medicalboy/portfolio/README.md

 Visual direction follows the "sunny." reference screenshots: dual dark/light theme, portal intro, gradient accents, mono detail type, rounded cards.

+I host my portfolio as a static React build using S3 and CloudFront because it doesn't require a runtime backend.
+Route 53 handles DNS and ACM provides TLS.
+For applications that require Node.js, PHP, or PostgreSQL, I deploy those separately on EC2.

 ## Run it

 ```bash